 Should I remove meta keywords from my website?

 Google does not say whether you should remove meta keywords from your website.
-Simply, Google advises that they are not worth your time, and they will not be used to determine search ranking positions.
+Rather, Google advises that meta keywords are not worth your time, and they will not be used to determine search ranking positions.

 So, if you have meta keywords on your website from 10+ years ago, or you or an SEO partner have added them to your website in vain, then there is no reason to keep them there.
 If the task of removing meta keywords from your website is labour intensive or would require a significant investment in your time, we would suggest leaving them.
 The time that you would spend removing them is better spent optimising your website, writing content, or acquiring new website links.